 Them Before Us is categorically against third-party reproduction.
 We are also whole-hearted supporters of adoption.
 Both adoption and donor-conception involve loss for children.
 In both situations a child is living with at least one non-biological parent.
-Donor conceived children as well as adopted children are more likely to struggle with detrimental outcomes compared to their peers raised by their biological parents.
+Donor conceived children as well as adopted children are more likely to struggle with diminished outcomes compared to their peers raised by their biological parents.
 Yet these two situations are different.
-One supports children’s rights, and one violates them.

 Adoption- mends a wound.
 Third-party reproduction- inflicts a wound.